-There are six fan headers (Fan 1 to Fan 6) on the X6DAL-B2/TB2.
-See the table on the right for pin definitions. (\Note: These fan headers are 4-pin fans.
-Pins#1-#3 of the fan headers are backward compatible with the traditional 3pin fans.)(\The onboard fan speed is controlled by Thermal Management via Hardware Monitoring in the Advanced BIOS Setting.
-Note: Default: Disabled, When using Thermal Management setting, please use all 3-pin fans or all 4pin fans on the motherboard.
+There are six fan headers (Fan 1 to Fan 6) on the motherboard).
+See the table on the right for pin definitions.
+(Note: These fan headers are 4-pin fans.
+Pins#1-#3 of the fan headers are backward compatible with the traditional 3pin fans.)
+(The onboard fan speed is controlled by Thermal Management via BIOS--Hardware Monitor in the Advanced Setting.
+Note: Default: Disabled.
+When using Thermal Management setting, please use all 3-pin fans or all 4pin fans on the motherboard.
 Please do not use 3-pin fans and 4-pin fans on the same board.)